 And the Lord God commanded the man, saying, “Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die."

 This “powerful” statement was a boundary that would hurt their relationship with each other and Him if crossed.
-What a good way for us to see how the two interact and support each other.
-Just like Ephesians 4:15 above, the power of truth supports the relationship and vice versa.
+What a good way to see how the two interact and support each other.
+Just like Ephesians 4:15 above, the power of truth supports loving relationships and vice versa.

 But Genesis 3:1-6 tells us Eve was deceived, and Adam ignored the command (it was given to Adam before Eve was created), and they sinned or crossed the boundary.
 Now, notice what God did shortly after they sinned.